Megavitamin-B6 syndrome: Potential mechanisms

 The common supplemental form of vitamin B_{6}, pyridoxine, is similar to pyridine, which can be neurotoxic.
 Pyridoxine has limited transport across the blood–brain barrier, explaining why the central nervous system is spared.
 Cell bodies of motor fibers are located within the spinal cord, which is also restricted by the blood-brain barrier, explaining why motor impairment is rare.
-However, the dorsal root ganglia are located outside the blood-brain barrier, making them more susceptible.
+The dorsal root ganglia, however, are located outside of the blood-brain barrier making them more susceptible.

 Pyridoxine is converted to pyridoxal phosphate via two enzymes, pyridoxal kinase and pyridoxine 5′-phosphate oxidase.
 High levels of pyridoxine can inhibit these enzymes.
-As pyridoxal phosphate is the active form of vitamin B_{6}, this saturation of pyridoxine could mimic a deficiency of vitamin B_{6}.
+As pyridoxal phosphate is the active form of vitamin B_{6} this saturation of pyridoxine could mimic a deficiency of vitamin B_{6}.

 Tolerable upper limits

-Several government agencies have reviewed the data on vitamin B_{6} supplementation and produced consumption upper limits with the desired goal of preventing sensory neuropathy from excessive amounts.
-Each agency developed its own criteria for usable studies concerning tolerable upper limits, and as such, the recommendations vary by agency.
+Several government agencies have reviewed the data on vitamin B_{6} supplementation and produced consumption upper limits with the desired goal to prevent sensory neuropathy from excessive amounts.
+Each agency developed its own criteria for usable studies in relation to tolerable upper limits, and as such the recommendations vary by agency.
 Between agencies, current tolerable upper limit guidelines vary from 10 mg per day to 100 mg per day.